PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 | Wrapped Segwit                              | A design implementation included in the SegWit upgrade meant to enable wallets and other Bitcoin software to more easily support SegWit.
 In order to achieve this, the two native SegWit scripts, P2WPKH and P2WSH, are used as the “redeemScript” of a P2SH transaction, yielding wrapped SegWit script types of P2SH-P2WPKH and P2SH-P2WSH respectively.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |

 ![image](assets/en/129.png)

-# TODO: automatically remove ".", ";" and ":" to the end of line that starts with "#"